civil-liberties-and-civil-rights

 The Free Exercise Clause

-The Free Exercise Clause protects individuals’ rights to practice their religion freely.
-This includes the right to hold religious beliefs and engage in religious practices without interference from the government.
+The Free Exercise Clause protects individuals' rights to practice their religion freely.
+This includes the right to hold religious beliefs and engage in religious practices without government interference.
+However, this right is not absolute: the government may burden religious practice if it has a compelling interest and uses the least restrictive means.
+The standard for evaluating these claims has evolved:

 Landmark Supreme Court Cases

 Throughout American history, several landmark Supreme Court cases have shaped the interpretation of the First Amendment.
-Understanding these cases provides insight into how freedoms of speech and religion have evolved.
+Understanding these cases provides insight into how freedoms of speech and religion have evolved and how the Court balances individual liberties against competing societal interests.

 Schenck v.
 United States (1919)